Our Journey to Gluten-free

 I recently read a great article that outlines The Top Ten Most Common Symptoms of Gluten Intolerance.
 You can click through to the article for a more in-depth explanation, but here are the ten symptoms:

 - Keratosis pilaris (chicken skin on the back of the arms)

 - Migraine Headaches

 - Mood issues such as depression

-In March of last year I noticed that my thyroid had become freakishly large and it really scared me.
+In March of 2012, I noticed that my thyroid had become freakishly large and it really scared me.
 I made an appointment with my endocrinologist and learned that I have Hashimoto’s thyroiditis, an auto-immune disease.
 While I was in the office, my doctor off-handedly asked if I have ever been diagnosed with Celiac.
-I replied no, but I had been diagnosed with a wheat allergy, though I generally ignored it because
+I replied no, but I had been told I had a wheat allergy.
+I generally ignored it because

 I’m lazy it wasn’t life threatening.
 He then told me that Hashimoto’s and gluten intolerance/Celiac are linked so I might want to try going gluten-free, especially since I’d already been told I was allergic to wheat.

 I came home from that appointment, did some research on the aforementioned link between Hashimoto’s and gluten and went gluten-free right that minute.
 I’ve never really looked back, though I thought I could sometimes cheat at first.
 Wrong!
 Cheating makes me miserable.
 And the longer I am off of wheat products, the more I realize that I need to stay away from most other grains as well.
 I simply don’t do well on them digestively speaking.

 As for the list of symptoms, I can honestly say that most of them were just a part of my life for a long time.
 Digestive issues?
 Check.
 Brain fog and fatigue?
 Oh yes.
 Auto-immune disease?
 Yep.
 PMS and PCOS?
 Yes to both.
 Migraines?
 Unfortunately yes.
 Depression?
 Yes.